Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 <sup>1</sup> To use RobotAnalyst, you need to request an account via email.

-# Data
+# Data Handling

-The table below provides an overview of input/output data.
+This table provides an overview of the data input/output capabilities of each software, including:

-- Which data formats can be imported?
+- Supported import data formats.
-- Can partly labeled data be imported (yes/no; if yes, as **S**(ingle) or **M**(ultiple) files)?
+- Whether partially labeled data can be imported (yes/no; if yes, as **S**(ingle) or **M**(ultiple) files)?
-- Which data formats can be exported?
+- Supported export data formats.
-- Does the export file contain the labeling decisions?
+- If the export file includes the labeling decisions.
-- Can the export file be re-imported into the same software, retaining the labeling decisions (Re-Import-1: yes/no)?
+- Whether the export file can be re-imported into the same software, retaining the labeling decisions (Re-Import-1: yes/no)?
-- Can the export file be re-imported into reference manager software retaining, the labeling decision (Re-Import-2: yes/no)?
+- Whether the export file can be re-imported into reference manager software, retaining the labeling decision (Re-Import-2: yes/no)?

 |                    Software                    |             Input data format             |                Partly labeled                 |     Output data format      |     Labeling decisions      |         Re-Import-1         |         Re-Import-2         |
 |:----------------------------------------------:|:-----------------------------------------:|:---------------------------------------------:|:---------------------------:|:---------------------------:|:---------------------------:|:---------------------------:|